robin-raymond/zax.io/except.md

 ## Except Error Handling

 The `except` is not the same as exception handling.
 All return results are normal output arguments on functions and can be treated as such.
-However, the `except` keyword can help create quick function exits and exit error chaining and the `catch` keyword can help create quick handlers for error conditions.
+However, the `except` keyword can help create quick function exits and perform exit error chaining and the `catch` keyword can help create quick handlers for error conditions.
 Otherwise, error results are the same as normal results in every way.

 ### Error handling using the `except` keyword

 The except keyword performs an `as Boolean` cast on a named return output argument from a function being called, and if it evaluates as `true` then the function immediately performs a `return` with the captured value from the function that called the function with the `except` statement (as a kind of short circuit).
-The name of the return variable from the called function is placed after the `except` keyword, and the compiler will perform a best match of the type evaluated in the `except` to one of the output arguments from the calling function which also has output arguments qualified as `except`.
-The "best match" rules will allow for automatic implicit conversion if one of the return results accepts the `except` result as an input in a constructor.
+The name of the return variable from the called function is placed after the `except` keyword, and the compiler will perform a best match of the type evaluated in the `except` to one of the output arguments from the calling function (which also has output arguments qualified as `except`).
+The "best match" rules will allow for automatic implicit conversion if one of the return results accepts the `except` result as an input in its constructor.
 If a best match cannot be determined, an `except-ambiguous` error is issued by the compiler.

 As the `except` captures the results from a called function, those results are no longer viewable as returned values for the calling function.
 Effectively the `except` results are fully consumed.